PaskoZhelev/SoftUni/README.md

 # SoftUni
-Problems from the Software University
+My solutions to some interesting problems given at the Software University (SoftUni)